ianpartridge/coffeeshop-demo/README.md

 # Instructions to run containers using Kubernetes, Strimzi operators and Keda

+Pre-requisite:
+* Clone the Keda GitHub Repository to the same directory as this project.
+The `start-keda` script relies on this to run the relevant commands.

 1. Build Docker Images
    Use the following script to build the Docker images for the three microservices:
     ```bash